AdobeDocs/experience-manager-screens.en/help/using/getting-started-digital-signage.md

    Maintenance emphasizes on:

-   * Are detailed installation guides/user guides required?
+   * Are installation guides and user guides required?
-   * Are we configuring (programming) the device prior to shipment?
+   * Are you configuring (programming) the device before shipment?
-   * Do we need to capture each serial number for tracking purposes?
+   * Must you capture each serial number for tracking purposes?
-   * Are there any back-up power requirements (un-interrupted power supply)?
+   * Are there any back-up power requirements (uninterrupted power supply)?
    * How are system updates deployed?
 And how are devices monitored remotely?
 Is an MDM solution required?